Pennsylvania Department of Health

 Health Care Building

-Based on a Medicare/Medicaid Recertification Survey completed on July 22, 2024, it was determined that Willowbrooke Court Skilled Care Center At Brittany Pointe Estates was not in compliance with the following requirements of the Life Safety Code for an existing Nursing health care occupancy.
-Compliance with the National Fire Protection Association's Life Safety Code is required by 42 CFR 483.70(a).
+Based on a Medicare/Medicaid Recertification Survey completed on July 9, 2025, it was determined Willowbrooke Court Skilled Care Center At Brittany Pointe Estates was not in compliance with the following requirements of the Life Safety Code for an existing Nursing Health Care Occupancy.
+Compliance with the National Fire Protection Association's Life Safety Code is required by 42 CFR 483.90(a).

-This is a two story, Type II (111), protected non-combustible construction, with a partial basement, which is fully sprinklered.
+This is a two-story, Type II (111), protected non-combustible building, with a partial basement, that is fully sprinklered.

 Plan of Correction: